Gechyb/IDS706_DE_Wk6-Introduction_to_databases/README.md

 ### Basic Analysis
 **Dataset Size & Structure**
 - Identified all unique institutions in the rankings.
+    - There are 1005 instituitions in the table

 ```sql
 -- Calculating the number of rows I have in the table